Conflicted and divided: representations of crises in theatre, film and media

 We wish the conference to testify to an actual relevance of humanities to negotiate the crises that define our reality, and we hope to prove through our discussion that humanities, and humanity, is not only a critical value, but also a powerful agency, in the face of conflict.

-We are happy to announce two keynote speakers:
+We are happy to confirm the presence of two keynote speakers:

 Prof. Edyta Lorek-Jezińska is Associate Professor and Head of the Department of Anglophone Literature, Culture and Comparative Studies at Nicolaus Copernicus University in Toruń (Poland).
 Her research interests include alternative theatre, performance, site and archive, disability studies and drama, trauma studies, hauntology and drama by women.
 She has published on site and environment in theatre as well as gender, intertextuality, corporeality, trauma and hauntology in British drama and performance.

-Taking into account the unstable pandemic situation, the format of the conference will be decided at a later stage depending on the current medical restrictions.
+The format of the conference will be decided over the summer depending on the current medical restrictions.

 The full fee for the conference onsite – 400 PLN (100 EURO)